-Consuming too much food that contains sodium is unhealthy, but the chances are that many people do not know how to regulate it.
+Consuming too much food containing sodium is unhealthy.
+Chances are, many people do not know how to regulate it.

 When we talk about sodium, people quickly think about the salt shaker.
 In reality, there are many sources of sodium in our diets.
-For instance, much of the sodium we consume hides in processed foods including frozen meals, spaghetti source, and some snacks among others.
+For instance, much of the sodium we consume hides in processed foods, including frozen meals, spaghetti sauce, and some snacks, among others.
 Whether you add salt to these or not, the fact is that they already have sodium.

-Having a healthy eating plan is one of the ways to cut down on sodium intake from the diets we take.
-Based on the FDA, the recommended levels of sodium intake per day are a maximum of 2, 300 milligrams.
+Having a healthy eating plan is one way to cut down on sodium intake from the diets we take.
+Based on the FDA, the recommended sodium intake levels per day are a maximum of 2 300 milligrams.

-So how can you reduce, and stick to the advised levels?
+So how can you reduce and stick to the advised levels?
 Well, you need to know about sodium in foods first, and it’s all here.
-This article explains what is meant by low sodium in meat, low sodium ham, and finally gives you tips for reducing sodium in ham.
+This article explains what low sodium in meat means, low sodium ham, and finally, tips to reduce sodium in ham.

 - What is Low Sodium Meat?

 - Is Low Sodium Ham Good For You?

 - How Do You Reduce the Sodium Level?

 - Conclusion and Key Takeaway: What’s the alternative?